One of my meditation students recently asked me, “Should you meditate after eating?”

 We know from science (and from life) that our mood changes when we are hungry and when we are full.
 These mood changes can affect the nature of our meditation and can either make it better or worse, depending on the individual and their reason for meditating.

 Hunger causes a sudden drop in glucose that affects our mood and our meditation.
 In particular, hunger can cause stress and anxiety.
-You might have noticed the “Empty hollow sensation” or “Hunger pangs” and these might affect your emotions .
+You might have noticed the “Empty hollow sensation” or “Hunger pangs” and how they can affect your emotions .

-Then again, if you are trying to lose weight it is possible that you should meditate on an empty stomach.
-Doing so will train your mind to be less reactive to physiological stressors, which means you will improve your tolerance for uncomfortable circumstances.
+If you are trying to lose weight it is possible that you should meditate on an empty stomach.
+Doing so will train your mind to be more tolerant of the feeling of hunger.

 For these reasons, the only time I would say that you should meditate on an empty stomach is if you are intentionally training your mind to be less reactive to physiological stress.
 And this should only be the case if you are an advanced practitioner.